Abdul Bari Jahani: Career

-Jahani has just been given parliamentary vote of approval to serve as a minister in the cabinet of Afghan unity government 2015 for the ministry of information and culture.
+Jahani was given a parliamentary vote of approval to serve as a minister in the cabinet of the Afghan unity government in 2015 for the ministry of information and culture.

-Besides being a member of the Pashto Tolana (Pashto Society), Jahani served as the Managing-Editor of a well-known Afghan magazine, Kabul Magazine.
+Besides being a member of the Pashto Society, Jahani served as Managing Editor of Kabul Magazine.
 Under his leadership, Kabul Magazine witnessed considerable increase in its readership.
-In his capacity as the Managing Editor of the Magazine, Jahani oversaw the flow of hundreds of informative and educative social, economic and political articles aimed at keeping the Afghan public aware of the state of affairs of their country.
+In his capacity as Managing Editor of the magazine, Jahani oversaw the flow of hundreds of informative and educative social, economic and political articles aimed at keeping the Afghan public aware of the state of affairs of their country.
 Subsequently, Jahani served in the Afghan Ministry of Education (MoE) for two years before he was forced to leave the country during the Soviet invasion of Afghanistan.
 Jahani's mission from the very beginning was to inspire Afghan society to walk towards knowledge and education and for that noble goal he join the Afghan government's education sector.

 Communists and leftists feared voices of prominent figures like Jahani and began a government planned campaign against influential and intellectual figures.
 Jahani migrated to Pakistan as a refugee and after two years of living as a refugee there, Jahani was offered a job with Voice of America in Washington D.C.
 Jahani accepted the offer and joined the Voice of America's Pashto service in 1983 as an International broadcaster.
 He has contributed extensively to Pashto language programing of the Radio.
 Jahani hosted political talk shows, news hour shows and poetry shows at the Voice of America.
-His poetry show of late 11PM called “Da Ashnayaano Adabi dera” had listeners in the entire South Asian region and the Middle East.
+His poetry show of late 11PM called Də Ašnayāno Adabi dera had listeners in the entire South Asian region and the Middle East.
 His poetry show had listeners from different age groups including youths and elders.
-One of his most famous poem which had a huge demand and continues to have, was the story of “three cows and one wolf” that was written in the language of poetry.
+One of his most famous poem which had a huge demand and continues to have, was the story of "three cows and one wolf" that was written in the language of poetry.
 The moral of the poem is unity.
-Like most of his other poetry, in his “three cow one wolf” poem Jahani speaks to his audiences in a plain, natural and understandable language.
+Like most of his other poetry, in his "three cow one wolf" poem Jahani speaks to his audiences in a plain, natural and understandable language.
 He warns them of what is at stake if Afghans remain divided and what could be achieved if Afghans leave behind their differences and get united behind a common goal of building a prosperous, stable and peaceful Afghanistan.